jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Problems won't be assigned out of the textbooks; they're just there if you need further reference.
 Having them might be helpful, but my lecture notes should be sufficient.

+For the Stallings book, the 9th and 10th editions are almost identical in chapter structure.
-I will post chapters to read for both the 9th and 10th edition of the Stallings book; get whichever one you can find or is cheaper.
+Get whichever one you can find or is cheaper.
 You can find a copy of the Mealy and Mealy book on Canvas_.
 See the schedule_ for reading dates for both books.